Avalanche Press Homepage Avalanche Press Online Store

 The Soviet attack was dealt with and the advance continued.
 By the following night, Kransnogvardeisk would fall under the swastika.
 As the German juggernaut rolled on it appeared nothing short of a miracle would save Leningrad.

 This is a large but relatively quick scenario on a relatively thin board, with the Germans entering on the south edge and trying to get units off the north edge while the Soviets try to stop them.
 The Soviets have plenty of entrenchments with lots of HMG units to man them, but their infantry is relatively weak so their cavalry will be their main striking force.
-That will be a tough job against a higher-morale opponent with armor support, so I adjusted victory conditions to give the Soviets a fighting chance while still portraying the urgency of stopping the German advance at all costs.
+That will be a tough job against a higher-morale opponent with armor support.

 Scenario Four